COVID-19 and Autism: Continuing to Struggle with the Emotional Impact

 Can you use technology to help them connect with significant people in their life?
 Would the teacher or a classroom aide do a Zoom visit or a YouTube video?
 Perhaps relatives can check in with FaceTime?
 How about a Shared Album with video messages?
 Using technology for soothing emotional stress can be something that we all learn to do.

-Don’t sacrifice self-care
+COVID-19 and Autism — Don’t sacrifice self-care

-Here are two additional tips for helping your child or teen with autism cope with the emotional hardship of the coronavirus outbreak.
+Here are two additional tips for helping your child or teen with autism cope with the emotional impact of the coronavirus outbreak.
 First, just as a parent needs self-care to get through, kids and teens with autism need self-care.
 Only, they don’t automatically know what that means or how to do that.

 So, a parent will need to assist with this.
 It may take the form of sensory activities (playing in shaving cream…walking in mud…running their hands through slime).
 It may come from having a favorite treat (homemade sorbet…coconut haystacks…a PB&J).
 Whatever self-care looks like for that child, do it at least once everyday!